Henry Throop: Achievements

 He worked at NASA HQ as the program officer for two programs: Cassini Data Analysis and Participating Scientists (CDAPS), and Origins of Solar Systems (OSS).
 He was involved in its historic flyby of Pluto on July 14, 2015, working with the visible-IR spectrometer (Ralph) team.

 He has also been involved with the Cassini mission's imaging team in the data acquisition and analysis of ring studies in particular.

-He is responsible for writing award-winning software for operations planning – a solar system simulator used for planning observations.
+He is responsible for writing award-winning software for operations planning – a Solar System simulator used for planning observations.
 It was issued by New Horizons, Cassini, Rosetta, Lunar Recon Orbiter, MESSENGER, and many other missions.
 It's a robust and easy to use web-based observing planning tool for seeing what the sky looks like from a spacecraft or the Earth.
 The software has won the 'IDL Applications of the Year' award, from RSI.

 Awards and honors

 Asteroid 193736 Henrythroop, discovered by Marc Buie at the Kitt Peak National Observatory in 2001, was named after him.
 The official naming citation was published by the Minor Planet Center on 11 July 2018 (M.P.C.
 110637).

 Throop was awarded the American Foreign Service Association's Avis Bohlen Award in 2017, for his efforts to bring astronomy to rural schools in Africa and India.

 Throop was awarded the Carl Sagan Medal for Excellence in Public Communication in Planetary Science by the American Astronomical Society's Division for Planetary Science in 2017, for Throop's work communicating science to the public.
 Throop's citation states: Also receiving the Carl Sagan Medal is Henry B. Throop (Planetary Science Institute) for his efforts to kindle interest in worlds beyond Earth throughout the developing world.
-Throop’s presentations in South Africa, India, Namibia, Botswana, Nepal, and Mexico reach audiences who might otherwise not be exposed to planetary science.
+Throop’s presentations in South Africa, India, Sri Lanka, Namibia, Botswana, Nepal, and Mexico reach audiences who might otherwise not be exposed to planetary science.
 He closely collaborates with teachers and works with a diverse group of students and the public to stimulate their curiosity and show them how they can explore the world around them.
 With his engaging personality and genuine interest in interacting with students and teachers in far-flung places, Throop presents a positive face for science using planetary exploration as a driver.